oroinc/documentation/admin_guide/user_management/user_management_users.rst

 |

 For a phone activity, you can call the user via Google Hangouts, if such functionality is enabled.
 To do this, point to the user's phone number and click the **Hangouts** icon next to it.
-For how to enable Google Hangouts functionality, see the `Voice and Video Calls via Hangouts <../integrations/hangouts>`__ guide.
+For how to enable Google Hangouts functionality, see the :ref:`Voice and Video Calls via Hangouts <user-guide-hangouts>` guide.

 |